fieldsj19/WeatherDataCollector/README.md

 # Weather Data Manager
-Weather Data Manager is a simple Java application that allows users to manage a collection of weather data.
-Users can add, remove, and display weather data records.
+Weather Data Manager is a java-based project to manage, store, and retrieve weather data.
+The project uses Maven for dependency management.

 ## Features
-* Add weather data (temperature, humidity, pressure)
+* Adding, removing, and displaying weather data manually
-* Remove weather data by index
+* Reading weather data from a file and writing it to a file
-* Display all weather data
+* Fetching current weather data from OpenWeatherMap API
+* Incorporating latitude and longitude data to fetch location-based weather information
+* Using a configuration file to store API key
+* WeatherData class with temperature, humidity, pressure, and wind speed attributes

+## Dependencies
+* Gson 2.10.1
+- Apache HttpClient 5.2.1

 ## Classes
 ***WeatherData:*** A class representing a single weather data record, containing temperature, humidity, and pressure.